Physics-50/Module-3/docs/week1.md

 ## Photo for Estimating the Speed of Sound

 Once you've finished exploring sources of uncertainty, take a moment to reflect on your initial measurement.
 Are you now aware of sources of systematic error that may have significantly affected the accuracy of the results?
-You do not need to collect a full data set to estimate the speed of sound with uncertainty, we will do that in future weeks.
-But please collect one photo in which you make an attempt to minimize any sources of systematic error you found to be significant and make use of this photo to get a preliminary estimate of the speed of sound which you will report in this weeks checkpoint.
+You do not need to collect a full data set to estimate the speed of sound with uncertainty; we will do that in future weeks.
+But please collect one photo in which you make an attempt to minimize any sources of systematic error you found to be significant and make use of this photo to get a preliminary estimate of the speed of sound which you will report in this week's checkpoint.

 ## Assessment of results
 Next week you will perform a systematic investigation of a significant source of systematic error (analogous to the investigation you performed in week 1 of module 2), the results of which will be used for one of the figures in your deliverable.
 Before moving on, make sure you have found a significant source of systematic error to focus on next week.
 This would be a good time to check in with your instructor.
 As part of this week's checkpoint you will be asked to indicate the source of systematic error you plan to focus on next week and your plan of approach.

 Even without a formal uncertainty analysis this is a good moment to check if you are on track.
 Do your estimated values from your efforts to "wiggle the parameters" bracket the expected speed of sound?
 If not we encourage you to make use of the remaining time in lab for further investigation.
 Is there a significant source of systematic error that you missed?
-It is possible that you may do a careful study and not get a range of results that includes the expected speed of sound, but you will be asked to reflect on the reasonableness of your results and your confidence in them as part of the checkpoint so if your results do not agree with expectations we encourage you to make the most of the available time in lab to try to understand what is going on.
+It is possible that you may do a careful study and not get a range of results that includes the expected speed of sound, but you will be asked to reflect on the reasonableness of your results and your confidence in them as part of the checkpoint, so if your results do not agree with expectations we encourage you to make the most of the available time in lab to try to understand what is going on.

 ### Summary of what you need to leave lab with today

 + An investigation of potential sources of uncertainty.
 You should have investigated 3 potential sources of uncertainty.
-Please take a look at the Gradescope assignment and be sure what you will need to report.
+Please take a look at the Gradescope assignment and be sure you have everything you will need to report.

 + You should have a preliminary estimate of the speed of sound based on the spacing between levitated beads.
 This should come from the picture you took after completing your exploration of sources of uncertainty.
 It should include four or more levitated beads and a ruler that can be used for image calibration.
 You will also need to make use of the frequency of the function generator in your analysis.